CRCL/worlddata/README.md

 Enrich country codes with names, continent, time zone, coordinates and tld.

 ### ** Warning ** this package is still in development
-use at your own risk - before we release a major version, ever update can contain CB's
+use at your own risk - before we release a major version, every update can contain CB's

 Installation / Usage